Severe or morbid obesity: Risk factors and complications

 - Genetics and family influences.
 Obesity can run in families.
 Genes may influence the amount of fat you have and where you carry it on your body.
 What’s more, family members also tend to share unhealthy lifestyle habits that can contribute to obesity.

 - Lifestyle habits.
-Having an unhealthy diet low in fruits and vegetables and high in calories, saturated and trans fats, and added sugars is associated with obesity.
+An unhealthy diet low in fruits and vegetables and high in calories, processed foods and added sugars is associated with obesity.
 A lack of physical activity and a sedentary lifestyle that includes a lot of time spent in front of screens can lead to obesity.

 - Environmental factors.
 Obesity is also linked with a low socioeconomic status, living in an unsafe location, limited access to safe recreational facilities, and easy access to unhealthy foods.